Emergency Resources for BC’s Tourism Industry

 Share these resources with your staff and follow key social media accounts for the latest news.

-If your business is located in an impacted area, provide your current customers and future reservations with regular updates by directing them to official information sources.
+If your business is located in an area impacted by an emergency, provide your current customers and future reservations with regular updates by directing them to official information sources.

 If your business is not impacted directly, help your current guests plan the rest of their trip to areas that are safe and open for business (your local visitor centre has a wealth of information on places to stay and things to do).